 To help our pupils develop a healthy growth mind-set we promote our Super Seven.
 These are 7 attitudes for learning, they are:

 Through assemblies, class sessions, reward incentives and day to day lessons we promote these attitudes.
 We explain what each one means and give children clear examples of what these attitudes look like.
-The following pages help to explain each area in more detail.

 Following Boris Johnson’s 8pm announcement we now know that as of midnight tonight the country has entered a new period of Lockdown, a Lockdown that includes the closure of school.